-Red Currant will grow to be about 4 feet tall at maturity, with a spread of 4 feet.
+Rovada Currant will grow to be about 4 feet tall at maturity, with a spread of 3 feet.
 It tends to fill out right to the ground and therefore doesn't necessarily require facer plants in front.
 It grows at a medium rate, and under ideal conditions can be expected to live for approximately 20 years.
 This is a self-pollinating variety, so it doesn't require a second plant nearby to set fruit.

 This shrub is quite ornamental as well as edible, and is as much at home in a landscape or flower garden as it is in a designated edibles garden.
 It does best in full sun to partial shade.
 It prefers to grow in average to moist conditions, and shouldn't be allowed to dry out.
 It is not particular as to soil type or pH.
 It is somewhat tolerant of urban pollution.
-This species is not originally from North America.
+This is a selected variety of a species not originally from North America.

-\ This is a 'special order' plant - contact store for details
+This is a 'special order' plant - contact store for details